 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

-With peak runoff behind us, Gore Creek flows have steadily declined over the past month.
-Currently siting around 50 cfs, water clarity is high and trout are a bit skittish.
+Gore Creek flows steadily declined over the past month.
+Currently siting below 30 cfs, water clarity is high and trout are a bit skittish.
 Due to lower flows and high water clarity, trout are favoring pockets, deep pools, runs and riffles sections.
+The river feels boney in many sections right now, so do your best to locate sections with a combination of deep pools, runs and riffles.
 The Gore experiences healthy bug activity throughout the summer, making dry fly, dry droppers and nymph rigs all viable options.
-If you’re picking apart pockets and shallower sections, hopper droppers are a great way to go.
+If you’re picking apart pockets and riffles, hopper droppers are a great way to go.
 Chubby Chernobyls or Amy’s Ants followed by a Prince Nymph, Pheasant Tail, Rainbow Warrior or Guide’s Choice Hare’s Ear will get plenty of action.
-You’ll see midge, BWO, PMD, caddis and stonefly hatches over the next few months, so if you’re on the water during one of these hatches and see actively rising trout, match the hatch and hit them with a single or double dry fly.
+You’ll see midge, various mayfly, caddis and stonefly hatches through September, so if you’re on the water during one of those hatches and see actively rising trout, match the hatch and hit them with a single or double dry fly.
 An Elk Hair Caddis followed by a Parachute Adams is a good starting setup if you’re not sure what’s hatching.
 As far as nymph rigs go, keep it simple.
 Lead with a larger attractor like a Pat’s Rubber Legs, Guide’s Choice Hare’s Ear or Pheasant Tail.
 Zebra Midges, RS2s, Sparkle Pupas, Rainbow Warriors and Perdigons are productive trailer patterns during the summer.
-As flows continue to drop, keeping an eye on water temperatures during the afternoon will be important.
+For the remainder of August, keep an eye on water temperatures during the afternoon.
 If water temps reach 67 degrees, please stop fishing until temperatures drop.
 To be safe, we recommend fishing from 6 am – 12 pm.

 For many years, Gore Creek was a hidden gem in the ski town of Vail, CO.
 However, after receiving Gold Medal status, anglers began showing this small creek more love.
 The Gold Medal stretch starts at the Red Sandstone Creek confluence on the west end of town and runs west to the Eagle River confluence.
 Gore Creek originates in the Gore Range and flows west through the town of Vail and feeds into the Eagle River a few miles west of town.
 While the most popular stretch runs from the Golf Course in East Vail through the Gold Medal stretch west of Vail proper, the upper stretch provides anglers the opportunity to catch brook and cutthroat trout.
 The primary stretch contains small – medium sized rainbow and brown trout.
 Anglers willing to explore both stretches will have the unique opportunity to achieve a Grand Slam, catching brook, cutthroat, rainbow and brown trout in a single day.
 Aside from the heart of winter and peak runoff, Gore Creek fishes well most of the year.
 Our favorite seasons to fish this creek are summer (post runoff), fall and early winter.